Easy constrained optimization in Pytorch with Parametrizations

 return theta

-The function forward implements \(f\) by taking vector eta and returning the normalized vector theta with a length of 1 (the names of the variables don’t have to be eta and theta).
+The method forward implements \(f\) by taking vector eta and returning the normalized vector theta with a length of 1 (the names of the variables don’t have to be eta and theta).

 Next, let’s use parametrize to create a new class where theta is constrained to be on the unit circle.
 This is done by adding only one line to our original unconstrained class: